 While we hope that CAT members will serve throughout the duration of the Red Line project, we are asking for a minimum of a two year commitment.

-• Attend CAT meetings and specialty work sessions or educational events that align with Red Line activities.
+• Attend CAT meetings regularly and specialty work sessions or educational events that align with Red Line activities.

 • Collaborate and partner with parallel community involvement activities including internship, Station Area Advisory Committee and workforce development initiatives.